-- participate in a think-pair-share cooperative learning structure to examine what "globalization" means.
+- participate in a "think-pair-share" cooperative learning structure to examine what "globalization" means.
 Each partner individually jots down what he or she thinks it means, with an example.
-Both partners then share each others ideas, reach a consensus, and share a common definition and an example with the class.
-(To assess student participation in collaborative learning groups, refer to Appendix I). - participate in a learning group to brainstorm a list of examples of - globalization and classify the examples into three categories economic, cultural and environmental.
-In the following organizer, the brainstormed examples of globalization are placed in the central circle, and then based on group consensus, each example is correctly distributed to the labeled section.
+Partners then share their ideas, reach a consensus, and share a common definition and an example with the class.
+(To assess student participation in collaborative learning groups, refer to Appendix I.) - participate in a learning group to brainstorm a list of examples of globalization and classify the examples into three categories economic, cultural, and environmental.
+In the following organizer, the brainstormed examples of globalization are placed in the central circle, and then based on group consensus, examples are correctly distributed.